Quick Guide: Anxiety and Laser Eye Surgery

 The increased heart rate, dilated pupils, sweaty palms, and butterflies in the stomach; this is our body experiencing a physiological response to stress.
 Without it, we’d fail at spotting danger and opportunities and would likely not have made it this far as a species.

 But although nerves are vital to our survival, they often appear when we don’t need them and spiral out of control.
 Luckily, though, our stress response can be influenced.
-One of the best ways to do this is, as we’ve mentioned, increase your knowledge and understanding around a subject.
+One of the best ways to do this is, as we’ve mentioned, increase your knowledge and understanding of a subject.
 But another great way to ease your nerves is to look for reassurance in the experiences of others.

 Reading reviews of past patients can help to quell the fear of the unknown and get answers to any little niggling worries you have.
 And if that fails to help, you can always speak with someone who’s been treated directly.